 The joint program is competitive and highly selective.
 Successful applicants for admission will have a GPA of 3.5 or more, a dedication to design and outstanding recommendations.
-Interested students who fulfill the above qualifications should contact the Graduate Program Director to discuss the program and to discuss the application process.
+Interested students who fulfill the above qualifications should contact the Graduate Program Director, Kate John-Alder to discuss the program and to discuss the application process.

-The application requires transcripts, three letters of recommendation, a statement of purpose, and a résumé.
+The internal application requires transcripts, three letters of recommendation, a statement of purpose, and a résumé.
 Students applying for the combined Bachelor and Graduate Degree Program (4 +1) must submit all of the required material to the Administrative Assistant for the Graduate Committee.

 A video of three students and their path to the 4+1 option.

 All application submissions should be received by February 15th.
 Application review begins in mid-March.